Maine Coons are the biggest domesticated breed of cat in existence (apart from the Ragdoll) and come with a massive personality to match their size.

 Which Cat Breeds Like Water?

 Maine Coons aren’t alone in their bizarre love of water.
-According to ‘The Cat Fancier’s Association, the cat breeds listed in the table below also enjoy a quick play in water (source).
+According to ‘The Cat Fancier’s Association, the cat breeds listed in the table below also enjoy a quick play in the water (source 1).

 |Cat Breed Name|